-There was no need to convene the Conference Committee in the 2017 financial year.
+There was again no need to convene the Conference Committee in the 2018 financial year.

 Corporate governance and Declaration of Conformity

 The Supervisory Board pays close attention to good corporate governance.
 Together with the Board of Management, we therefore published the mandatory annual Declaration of Conformity pursuant to Section 161 of the German Stock Corporation Act (AktG) in November 2018.
-The Company has complied and intends to continue to comply with all of the recommendations of the German Corporate Governance Code, and will continue to do so in future.
-We confirmed the assessment that all 20 members of the Supervisory Board are to be regarded as independent and that they do not have any relevant conflicts of interests.
+The Company has complied and intends to continue to comply with all of the recommendations of the German Corporate Governance Code as amended on 7 February 2017.
+We confirmed our assessment that all 20 members of the Supervisory Board are to be regarded as independent and that they do not have any relevant conflicts of interests.

-Details of this can be found in the Corporate Governance Report on page 15 f.
+Details of this can be found in the corporate governance report on page 17 f.

-Munich Re offered the members of the Supervisory Board specific training at an internal information event in 2017.
-Almost all members took the opportunity to learn more about selected topics related to investment, accounting and reinsurance.
+Munich Re again offered the members of the Supervisory Board specific training at an internal information event in 2018.
+Almost all members took the opportunity to learn more about selected topics related to reinsurance and risk management.

 Changes on the Board of Management

 Jörg Schneider retired from the Board of Management with effect from 31 December 2018.
 Christoph Jurecka was appointed his successor with effect from 1 January 2019, and assumed responsibility for the central divisions “Financial and Regulatory Reporting”, “Group Controlling”, “Integrated Risk Management”, “Group Taxation” and “Investor and Rating Agency Relations”.

 On 13 December 2018, the Supervisory Board appointed Nicholas Gartside to the Board of Management.
 In his role as Chief Investment Officer, he will assume responsibility for all asset management activities at Munich Re (Group) as of 18 March 2019.